dbmcclain/Lisp-Actors/README.md

+-- 12 Apr 2025 -- Grand Recap
+---
+So what is Actors programming *really* all about?

+All of us have had the experience of writing multi-threaded code.
+Generally, we assign some dedicated thread to some particular function, e.g., a thread to handle remote comms, etc. We generally set up a dedicated mailbox to communicate to that thread.

+The Actors protocol is simply an extension of this idea, but instead of dedicating threads to specific tasks, we make all participating threads in a thread pool respond to generalized messages that can initiate the execution of arbitrary snippets of code.
+Which thread will run which snippet becomes unimportant.
+And more generally, there can be multiple simultaneous executions of the same snippet on different threads.

+We no longer pay much attention to "threads" in the system, but more attention is paid to "tasks" which must be run.
+Those tasks are sequences of code snippets that should be run with coordination, each snippet initiated by sending it a message containing parameters.
+The snippets themselves are functional closures which contain both their code and their state.
+And the snippets can morph into different code and/or state via the BECOME command that only they alone can execute.

+But as a twist, nothing happens, as far as the outside world can see, until a snippet returns without error.
+At that moment, all message SENDs and internal BECOME are seen by the world.
+Otherwise, except for some wasted CPU cycles, there is no effect and it becomes as though the errant message were never delivered.
+This is the essence of Transactional Actors.

 -- 19 Jan 2025 -- Graduation Day!!
 ---
 Actors programming has graduated with flying colors.
 I claim this technique is no longer a toy.